Back to California

 Commercial paper

-Short-term debt instruments issued by companies to raise money.
+Short-term debt instruments issued by companies to raise money quickly.

-Bonds or loans that do not have any assets as collateral and are paid before other debts in case of bankruptcy.
+High-priority bonds or loans that do not have any collateral and are paid before other debts if a company goes bankrupt.

 Limits and Unknowns